fread-ink/epub-cfi-resolver/README.md

-A simple parser and resolver for the [EPUB-CFI](http://idpf.org/epub/linking/cfi/epub-cfi.html) format.
+A simple parser, generator and resolver for the [EPUB-CFI](http://idpf.org/epub/linking/cfi/epub-cfi.html) format.

 # Usage